tuokri/rs2-audio-extractor/README.md

 `extract.exe --help`

-Parse files in `Wwiseaudio` and write output in `output` in Ogg format:
+Parse files in `WwiseAudio` and write output in `output` in Ogg format:

 `extract.exe "C:\...\WwiseAudio" "C:\output"`

+Number of CPU cores to use may be set with the `--max-workers X` argument, where X is the number of CPU cores to use.
+All available CPU cores are used by default.

 ## Download